 - Increase the support (financial and institutional) for active ageing and digital inclusion policies and initiatives in various aspects of the societies (e.g. education, citizenship, health, public services, etc.). - Strengthen adult learning policy making.
 Political approaches to lifelong learning miss the opportunity to create more ambitious and holistic strategies that take learners of all ages into account.
 Specific European and National Digital Action Plans for older people should be designed, shared and promoted as much as possible across Europe. - Broad and holistic approach towards adult learning and education.
-Education policies and strategies need to move from a focus on restrictive and generalised curricula towards learner-centeredness.
+Education policies and strategies need to move from a focus on restrictive and generalised curricula towards

+- learner-centeredness.
 Anyone can learn, irrespective of age and background, provided that learning programmes take the learners' needs into account. - Further support education and training to adapt to the digital transformation, including a more inclusive approach to digital competence development and looking beyond formal education in a lifelong learning perspective. - Adult Learning is central to promoting media literacy and strengthening democratic systems, but also tackling low basic skills of European citizens, particularly digital skills, in order to leave no-one behind.
-Research suggests that there is a direct correlation between the basic skills of an individual and the trust that this person lends to political institutions and the political system, i.e. the higher the basic skills, the more trust in political institutions and the system. - Provide greater visibility to the initiatives that use intergenerational and peer-to-peer learning for active ageing and digital inclusion of older people in the framework of non-formal adult education by offering more opportunities to present and share good practices.
+Research suggests that there is a direct correlation between the basic skills of an individual and the trust that this person lends to political institutions and the political system25, i.e. the higher the basic skills, the more trust in political institutions and the system. - Provide greater visibility to the initiatives that use intergenerational and peer-to-peer learning for active ageing and digital inclusion of older people in the framework of non-formal adult education by offering more opportunities to present and share good practices.
 In the same way, support participation of representatives of public administrations in these initiatives to additionally underline their support. - Local and regional actors can support activities that bring together different generations.
-Public authorities should seek to develop private-public partnerships to support such initiatives involving companies and training providers working on active ageing and digital inclusion in formal and non-formal education. - Increase awareness on the benefits of improving digital skills in older adults.
+Public authorities should seek to develop private-public partnerships to support such initiatives involving companies and training providers working on active ageing and digital inclusion in formal and non-formal education. - Increase awareness on the benefits of improving digital skills in older adults. - Support pedagogical and digital upskilling of educators working in digital education programmes with older people in both formal and non-formal settings. - Quoting the DEAP 2021-2027 (page 6): "The key lesson of the COVID-19 crisis is that digital education should no longer be viewed as an island of its own but considered an integral part of all education and training".
+This approach should be also transferred to older adults.
+That should be not only person-centred but also problem-centred and relevant to individual real life needs and environment.

-&lt;sup>25 For instance, the PIAAC study (OECD).
+25 For instance, the PIAAC study (OECD).